 In the 90s, Wikipedia did not yet exist to tell you how scientifically incorrect and silly your views were.
 The items that would populate the front-page were written and presented in lo-fidelity.
 Search engines did nothing to screen for “quality”; if it was relevant to your keywords and visited by people, it was presented higher.

-I wonder, now, who created these obscure, mystical, and out-right mad digital codexes.
-In my youth however, with filter undeveloped, I was quick to click on the first link and gobble up every word written as though it were gospel.
+Today I wonder who created these obscure, mystical, and out-right mad digital codexes.
+In my youth, with my filter undeveloped, I was quick to click on the first link and gobble up every word written as though it were gospel.
 I recall one page vividly.
 It had cryptic and large Times New Roman on a twilight background, speckled with planets and galaxies.
 GIFs of flame and sparkle book-ended headers, within which contained the instruction I sought: “How to Visit the Astral Plane”.

-Underneath several paragraphs of thick, capitalized, obscure, and oddly coloured text, there was a strange picture.
+Underneath several paragraphs of screaming capitalized words, there was a strange picture.
 “STARE AT IT AND BREATHE DEEPLY ”, the words told me, “YOU WILL FEEL YOUR SOUL BEGIN TO SEEP OUTSIDE OF YOUR BODY.”
+I stared.
+I breathed.

 I felt it!
 I was sure!
 Fueled by the rush of discovery, I tore through the remaining instructions.
-My perceptions had been fooled; the eerie sensation I felt had legitimized my faith and breathed life into fiction.
-I was committed to practicing this most mysterious art.
-I was determined to leave my flesh behind for moonlit adventuring within the Astral Plane.
+My perceptions had been fooled; the eerie sensation I felt had legitimized my faith and breathed fiction to life.
+I was now committed to practicing this most mysterious art.
+I became determined to leave my flesh behind for moonlit adventuring within the Astral Plane.